rocketeers-app/rocketeers/content/articles/zero-downtime-php-deployments.md

 This is also the only way we can make sure you can always instantly rollback to a previous deployment, when it's clear that there are problems with the just released version.
 By using a symlink, we can achieve multiple releases and point to one specific release.

-## What are common issues at achieving zero downtime deployments
+## Common issues for achieving zero downtime deployments

 The most common issue regarding zero downtime deployments is the moment of switching from the current to the next version, this could require reloading the Nginx and PHP FPM processes and so you get challenged to keep your uptime.